How To Regrow Green Onions In Water And Move Them Into Hydroponics

 🧂 Should I peel the outer layer of green onions before planting?

 Remove any dry, papery skins from the base before placing them in water.
 Peeling the dead outer layer prevents rot from spreading into the live stem and keeps your water clear during Phase 1.
-Leave the firm, white stem completely intact to support the new green growth emerging from the center.
+Leave the firm white stem fully intact to support the new green growth emerging from the center.

 Happy growing! 🌿